Jaisalmer Fort: Architecture

-The fort is 1500 ft long and 750 ft wide and is built on a hill that raises above a height of 250 ft above the surrounding countryside.
+The fort is 1500 ft long and 750 ft wide and is built on a hill that rises to a height of 250 ft above the surrounding countryside.
 The base of the fort has a 15 ft tall wall forming the fort's outermost ring, within its triple ringed defence architecture.
 The fort's upper bastions or towers form a defensive inner-wall perimeter that is about 2.5 mi long.
-The fort now incorporates 99 bastions, of which 92 were built or substantially rebuilt between the period of 1633–47.
+The fort now incorporates 99 bastions, of which 92 were built or substantially rebuilt between 1633 and 1647.
 The fort also has four fortified entrances or gates from the townside, one of which was once guarded by cannon.
 Other points of interest within the fort's walls and grounds include: